tettou771/ofxBinaryCommunicator/README.md

 # ofxBinaryCommunicator

-ofxBinaryCommunicator is a library for easily sending and receiving custom-defined struct data between Arduino and openFrameworks.
-It uses serial communication to efficiently exchange binary data.
+ofxBinaryCommunicator is a library for efficient binary communication between Arduino and openFrameworks.
+It allows sending and receiving custom-defined struct data over serial communication with data integrity verification.

 ## Features

 - Send and receive custom-defined structs directly
-- Data integrity verification using checksums
+- Data integrity verification using Fletcher's Checksum
 - Error handling capabilities
 - Compatible with both Arduino and openFrameworks
+- Support for multiple data types with topic IDs
+- Escape sequence handling for reliable data transmission

 ## Installation

 ### openFrameworks

-1. Clone or download this repository and place it in the `openFrameworks/addons/` folder.
+1. Clone this repository into the `openFrameworks/addons/` folder.
 2. Use the openFrameworks project generator to add ofxBinaryCommunicator to your project.

 ### Arduino